rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 He may decide to breathe a notch up and increase even further the recharge of his body, like a fast charging battery.

-After awhile, he turns into those radiant beams of light, energy is overflowing his body.
+After awhile, he turns into those radiant beams of light.
+Energy is overflowing his body.

 Yogis raise their own energy to an optimal state and by a sustainable practice, keep it there.

 Do we need to go in a cave for 20 years to learn that ?
+Maybe.

 If our goal in life is to be Yogi, probably yes.
 Though, this is not our case.
-Can we take advantage of some of their techniques by applying them to our own benefit ?
+Can we take advantage of some of their techniques by applying these techniques to our own benefit ?

 Absolutely.